• Skip to primary navigation

 Instructions

-1. Make the spaghetti sauce.
-To a medium-sized pot, add 2 tablespoons of olive oil, smashed garlic cloves, carrots, onions, and a little salt, and cook over medium-high heat stirring occasionally until onions are tender and translucent (about 4 minutes).
-Add the ground beef and break it up using a spatula, season with salt to taste, and sauté until the meat is cooked through (about 8 to 10 minutes).
-Add the tomato passata, and season with salt to taste.
-Bring the mixture to a boil, reduce the heat to low, cover with a lid, and cook for about 25 minutes, or until the sauce has slightly reduced and thickened.
-Adjust the seasoning adding more salt if needed.
+3. Add the tomatoes and simmer.
+Add the tomato passata and season with salt to taste.
+Bring to a boil, reduce the heat to low, cover with a lid, and cook about 25 minutes, or until slightly reduced and thickened.
+Adjust the seasoning.
 Remove the garlic cloves and discard.

-2. Cook the spaghetti.
-During the last 10 minutes of cooking the sauce, add the dried pasta to a lightly salted pot of boiling water set a timer, and cook to al dente doneness according to packaged directions.
-When there are about 2 minutes left of pasta cooking time, add about ¼ cup of starchy pasta cooking water directly to the spaghetti sauce and stir well to combine.
-Strain the spaghetti, add it to the pot with the sauce, and stir vigorously to coat the noodles well.
-Top with grated cheese if desired and serve immediately, Enjoy!
+5. Combine everything.
+About 2 minutes before the pasta is done, add about ¼ cup of starchy pasta cooking water to the sauce and stir to combine.
+Strain the spaghetti, add it to the pot, and toss vigorously to coat.
+Top with grated cheese if desired and serve immediately.
+Enjoy!

 Notes